styro103/EquiLeader/README.md

 we can find two equi leaders:
 0, because sequences: (4) and (3, 4, 4, 4, 2) have the same leader, whose value is 4.
 2, because sequences: (4, 3, 4) and (4, 4, 2) have the same leader, whose value is 4.
 The goal is to count the number of equi leaders.
-Write a function: class Solution { public int solution(int[] A); }
-that, given a non-empty zero-indexed array A consisting of N integers, returns the number of equi leaders.
+Write a function that, given a non-empty zero-indexed array A consisting of N integers, returns the number of equi leaders.

 For example, given:
     A[0] = 4